edgar-bonet/test-svg-mime/README.md

 Below are two SVG images.
-The first one has embedded JavaScript:
+The first one contains the text “JavaScript is OFF”, together with a script that changes “OFF” to “ON”.
+The second one has no JavaScript:

 ![(this is the alt text of the first image)](image.svg)
 ![(this is the alt text of the second image)](image-nojs.svg)